 This apprentice program is written from a contractor’s point of view.
-Each level of the series includes photographs, drawings and tables to provide instruction on proper installation techniques and use of tools.
-Test materials are provided to allow student testing on a periodic basis.
+Each level of the series includes photographs, drawings, and tables to provide instruction on proper installation techniques and the use of tools.
+Test materials are provided to allow student testing periodically.

 The four levels are divided into modules.
 Each module includes a series of lessons that cover a particular topic within the scope of that module.
-Convenient online testing is included to assess learner knowledge on a periodic basis.
-For security purposes, a proctor password can be set up (and is strongly recommended) at your request to: 1) ensure the integrity of student testing, and 2) prevent the student from testing without proctor approval or supervision.
+Convenient online testing is included to assess learner knowledge periodically.
+For security purposes, a proctor password can be set up (and is strongly recommended) at your request to 1) ensure the integrity of student testing and 2) prevent the student from testing without proctor approval or supervision.